Identifying Common Ants in South Florida

 Carpenter Ant Identification

-Solenopsis invicta, the more common of the two fire ant species in the West Palm Beach area, is a non-native invasive ant.
-Known as the red imported fire ant (RIFA), the invasive pest is known for colonizing yards, horse stables, and other areas with sandy soil.
+Solenopsis invicta, the more common of the two fire ant species in the South Florida area, is a non-native invasive ant.
+Known as the red imported fire ant (RIFA), this invasive ant is known for colonizing yards, horse stables, and other areas with sandy soil.

 Fire Ant Identification

 Both species of fire ants are similar in resemblance, with red and black being the two prominent distinguishing colors.
 Growing between 1/8th and ¼ of an inch in length, fire ants are comparable in size to most other native ants.
-In addition to being easily recognizable in stature, fire ant nests are also easy to recognize — as they are large mounds of dirt.
+In addition to being easily recognizable in stature, fire ant nests are also easy to recognize — as they produce large mounds of dirt.

-If your yard or property has fire ants or fire ant nests, we urge you to get in touch with our ant control team at Native Pest Management.
+If your yard or property has fire ants or fire ant colonies, we urge you to get in touch with our ant control team at Native Pest Management.

-If your West Palm Beach home or business is experiencing an ant infestation we urge you to get in touch with our team of ant control professionals.
-We offer a number of pet-friendly removal and preventative treatments that are designed to rid your property of pests and keep them away for good.
+If your South Florida home or business is experiencing an ant infestation, we urge you to call our team of ant control professionals.
+We offer a number of pet safe pest control treatments that are designed to eliminate pests from your property and keep them away for good.